dkriegner/xrayutilities/README.md

 Python-2.7 and Python-3.X compatibility
 =======================================

-The current developement focuses on Python-3.X and we ask all users to update to Python-3 if possible, however, xrayutilies can be used with Python-2.7 as well.
+The current development focuses on Python-3.X and we ask all users to update to Python-3 if possible, however, xrayutilities can be used with Python-2.7 as well.
 Care was taken to make this possible from the same code-base.

 The Python package configuration
 ================================